aandiron/aandiron.github.io/posts/20210907_not-much-sex.md

 # Everyone is Having Less Sex Than Everyone Thinks

-Americans are secretly having less and worse sex than everyone thinks and they feel bad about it.
-A recent study shows that on any given weekend 80 percent of male college students think their schoolmates are having sex (it’s actually between 5 and 10 percent).
+Americans are secretly having less and worse sex than everyone thinks, and they feel bad about it.
+A recent study shows that on any given weekend 80 percent of male college students think their schoolmates are having sex.
+(It’s actually between 5 and 10 percent.)

 [NY Times Date-Onomics](https://www.nytimes.com/2015/09/13/books/review/date-onomics-the-sex-myth-and-modern-romance.html)